Skip to content

 Further information

-More detailed information for new users and developers is provided in the MPTRAC user manual and collected in the GitHub wiki.
+More detailed information for new users and developers of MPTRAC is provided in the user manual, the Doxygen manual, and in the GitHub wiki.

 A detailed description of the MPTRAC model is provided in this paper: